JayPatel20200/BookAppNew/BookAppNew/README.txt

  Added both partial view named _EditAndBackToListButton and _CreateAndBackToListButton 2040
- Added the asp-action to the Index.cshtml page and ran the application
+ Added the asp-action to the Index.cshtml page and ran the application 2042
+ Modified CategoryController.cs
+ 2044
+ Added the Delete functions in category.js and run the application